 1975 — TCP/IP (allowing not only computers to be networked, but also networks to communicate with each other.
 It was designed by Robert E. Kahn and Vint Cerf working at ARPA)

-1983 — The Domain Name System (DNS)
+1983 — The Domain Name System (DNS) [(developed by Paul Mockapetris at ISI and invented by John Postel at USC)]

 — The World Wide Web (invented by Tim Berners-Lee at CERN)